-On June 9, 2021, the Santa Clara Valley Water District (Valley Water) Board declared a water shortage emergency condition pursuant to California Water Code §350, called for countywide water use reduction of 15% compared to 2019, and urged Santa Clara County to proclaim a local emergency.
+On June 9, 2021, the Santa Clara Valley Water District (Valley Water) Board declared a water shortage emergency condition pursuant to California Water Code §350, called for water use restrictions with a target of 15% countywide water use reduction compared to 2019, and urged Santa Clara County to proclaim a local emergency.
 The County ratified its proclamation of a drought emergency on June 22, 2021.
-On April 12, 2022, the Board called for no more than 2 days of irrigation in a week for lawns and ornamental landscapes and prohibited excessive runoff and midday irrigation.
+On April 12, 2022, the Board called for no more than 2 days of irrigation in a week for lawns and ornamental landscapes and prohibited midday irrigation and runoff.
+On May 24, 2022, the Board approved an ordinance pursuant to Water Code Section 375 et seq to enforce these restrictions.